Giskard-AI/giskard/docs/open_source/setting_up/index.md

 set_default_client(llm_client)

 # It's also possible to create a custom embedding class extending BaseEmbedding
-# Or you can use FastEmbed for a pre-built embedding class:
+# Or you can use FastEmbed for a pre-built embedding model:
 from giskard.llm.embeddings.fastembed import try_get_fastembed_embeddings
 embed_client = try_get_fastembed_embeddings()
 giskard.llm.embeddings.set_default_embedding(embed_client)